Automated breathing metabolic simulator: Relevant ISO Number

 The industry standard for Respiratory Protective Device (RPD) manufacturing is shifting towards the ISO 16900 series.
 This series provides scientific procedures and guidelines on how to standardize testing of RPD performance.
 The standard draws on decades of empirical experimentation and requires an ABMS that is capable of precise and repeatable measurement.
 As of 2018, U.S. testing houses have not widely conformed with the ISO 16900 standards.
 ABMS that are currently being used were produced in the 1980s.
 Research commissioned by NIOSH has shown that NIOSH–NPPTL conformity to the ISO 16900 standards would result in a one-time cost of $13.1 million.
-NIOSH – NPPTL compliance with the ISO 16900 standard would lead to better quality end product for all companies that apply through the government entity (Miller).
+NIOSH–NPPTL compliance with the ISO 16900 standard would lead to better quality end product for all companies that apply through the government entity.

 ISO 17420 is also being developed as a standard for testing various RPD.
 The new standard looks at special applications for fire, escape, and special application other than fire services and escape.
 The last section includes the guidelines for CBRN respiratory protection devices.
-Ultimately, the ISO 17420 is expected to drive the prices of RPDs up due to the cost of new testing (Spasciani, 2012).
+Ultimately, the ISO 17420 is expected to drive the prices of RPDs up due to the cost of new testing.